SHIELD-T/n8n-workflows/WEEK_01_FOUNDATION/README.md

 #### **📝 DAILY TASK:**
 Build a simple workflow that takes text input and outputs it to a file.

+#### **🎯 INDUSTRY-SPECIFIC CHALLENGE:**
+Create a basic workflow for your chosen industry (e.g., expense tracking for Fintech, health data for HealthTech, learning progress for EdTech).

 ---

 ### **DAY 3: WEDNESDAY - Understanding Triggers**